frandle82/shutter-control/README.md

 3. Add the integration via **Settings → Devices & Services → Add Integration → Shutter Control**.

 ### Testing releases
 Tagged builds automatically publish a `shuttercontrol.zip` asset that can be downloaded from the GitHub release page.
 Extract the `custom_components` folder from the archive into your Home Assistant configuration directory to test a specific version.
+The release asset also bundles the original adapter logic from the `lib/` directory for reference while the Home Assistant port evolves.

 ## Configuration
 The config flow collects: